Tropical Storm Greg (1996): Unusual formation

 Tropical cyclones making landfall in Malaysia are extremely rare.
-Only Greg and Vamei of 2001 had only significant effects in the country, since reliable records began.
+Only Greg, Vamei of 2001, and Senyar of 2025 had only significant effects in the country, since reliable records began.

 The east-southeastward movement of Greg is also unusual.
 Any tropical cyclone that forms and moves through the South China Sea will typically progress through the Indochina, became quasi-stationary, or move southwestward and dissipate immediately.
 This is due to the well-established northeasterly wind flow from the Northern Hemisphere.
 As Greg's predecessor formed in the waters near Vietnam, an unusually large wind pattern started to dominate the area where the system is and two low-level westerly winds existed from the north and south of the equator: namely the Northern and Southern Hemispheres.
 With these factors blocking the northeast monsoon to the east, the strong pattern of winds from the south helped Greg to take an eastward track.
 Adding on, the large circulation of developing Fern to its northeast were hypothesized as another reason for the system's east-southeastward motion as it started to dissipate.